 - finding healthy desserts.
 Were those two words in the same sentence?
 Healthy and dessert?

 To tell you the truth, there’s not a lot of desserts out there I would consider healthy, or even remotely allowed for someone on a restricted (but VERY healthy) diet like the candida diet.
-But, they are out there.
-I’ve altered one that contains two of my life’s loves: coconut oil and chocolate (shh!)
+My good friend Sarah and I put together a cookbook just for that purpose!

 I’m sharing this recipe for a dear reader who shared with me her personal story/struggle with candida.
 Toward the end of her email she nearly broke my heart by saying,“after I seen your recipe on Ice Cream, I wanted to cry.
 LOL – I know it might seem odd but I just wanted to thank you for giving me hope.”

 I can so easily remember that same thrill!
 To find a recipe that’s allowed, delicious, and healthy is like finding a needle in a haystack.
 So, S.H., these little gems are for you!